Postgraduate Certificate in Applied Behavior Analysis

 You are responsible for participating in locating, selecting, and obtaining an agreement with an appropriate site that best fits your location preferences and meets program requirements.
 You are required to speak with the Clinical Placement Team to determine your exact responsibilities and process for site selection.

-The professional practice of psychology is regulated by each state, and the degree requirements in Purdue Global's Postgraduate Certificate in Applied Behavior Analysis program do not guarantee or prepare you for state licensure upon graduation.
+The professional practice of psychology is regulated by each state, and the degree requirements in Purdue Global's Postgraduate Certificate in Applied Behavior Analysis program do not guarantee or prepare you for state licensure in any state upon graduation.

 The Behavior Analyst Certification Board®, Inc., (BACB®) has verified the Purdue Global course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst® Examination.